-With been 200 meters above ground, there was information boards to help us figure out what we are seeing from up here.
+With being 200 meters above ground, there were information boards to help us figure out what we are seeing from up here.

 The entrance ticket allows visitors to enjoy these incredible views as long as they want.

-You won’t be able to swim in the infinity pool – this is only available to hotel quests.
+You won’t be able to swim in the infinity pool – this is only available to hotel guests.

 But at least you get to enjoy the great atmosphere and views of Singapore from the observation deck.

 Every evening the Marina Bay Sands runs Wonder Full, a water and light show.
 It’s truly a spectacular show filled with color, music, laser, water, and even fire, that goes for around 11 minutes twice in the evenings.

 Hope you enjoyed this post about visiting Marina Bay Sands in Singapore.

 Or if you have any suggestions or need more information about visiting Singapore please leave a comment!